9cookies/wiremock-extensions/callback-simulator.md

 ### 3. Example - environment variables

-Callback configuration based on environment variables instead of having confidential information like username and password in a JSON mapping file.
+Callback configuration based on environment variables instead of having confidential information in a plain JSON mapping file.

 ```java
 // arbitrary JSON object that represents the payload to POST